Fall 2017, Winter 2018, and Spring 2018 quarters

 Final Schedule and Room Assignment

-First class meeting: Monday, September 25 at 10am (Lecture Hall 02)
+First class meeting: Monday, January 8 at 10am (tbd)

-Online LearningEnhanced Online Learning (F), Hybrid Online Learning < 25% Delivered Online (WS)
+Online LearningEnhanced Online Learning Hybrid Online Learning < 25% Delivered Online

 Additional expenses, for supplies or travel, will vary by individual project.
 Approximately $2,000 in winter for an optional ten-day study of contemporary art in New York City, including travel, lodging, meal, and individual project expenses.
 Students will be responsible to make arrangements for their own travel, lodging, meals, and individual project expenses.
 An additional $225 is required for museum passes, studio visit artist fees and travel to Dia Beacon.
 Students will take projects and unused supplies with them at the end of the program.
 The program will be structured as it is on campus with 16 hours of class time, which includes seminar, lectures, field trips and project work.
 Students will have the opportunity to experience NYC in context, in terms of its history and culture including a study of art from throughout history and from all over the world in museums, galleries and in artists’ studios.
 This is an opportunity for students to situate launch their research projects will also be able to situate their own line of inquiry within the context of what is being made and shown in a major contemporary art center.